abirke/opcuapen/README.md

 # OPCUApen

-A testing tool for attacks against cryptography usage in implementations of OPC UA
+A testing tool for attacks against cryptography usage in implementations of OPC UA (GNU GPLv3-licensed)

 ## Prerequisites
 Install the GNU Multiple Precision Arithmetic Library using Aptitude or [Homebrew](https://brew.sh/)